MamboAcademy/squit-backend/README.md

 The requirements the application needs arte stored in requirements.txt.
 This file is to import these requirements when our docker runs.

+To create the Dockerfile image: `docker build -t squit-backend:1.0 .`